spinnaker/spinnaker.github.io/reference/providers/kubernetes.md

    not require Deployment objects to exist to handle udpates.
-In fact, one __should not__ attempt to let Spinnaker's orchestration (Red/Black, Highlander) manage Server Groups handled by Kubernetes' orchestration (Rolling Update), since do not, and are not intended to work together.
+In fact, one __should not__ attempt to let Spinnaker's orchestration (Red/Black, Highlander) manage Server Groups handled by Kubernetes' orchestration (Rolling Update), since they do not, and are not intended to work together.

 The labeling scheme is a little more complex when Deployment objects are involved, because Kubernetes deployments find Pods to manage using